“What is it that I want?”

 Writing at her site, Education and Class, Van Galen processed her reaction to this article.
 She added up the costs, figuring that the owners spent close to a million dollars.
 “I knew that my unease,” she wrote, “was not just straightforward jealously.”
 So, what did she want?

 Narratives in which the wealthy are held up as model parents who upon hearing of the dangers of the modern world, “go right out” to provide acres of weekend woods for their children; narratives that invite us to admire their paint colors and beautiful windows and solid black granite bathtub without asking too many questions about how it is that relatively young parents can ensure that their child has access to acres of his own private salamanders, and especially not to ask too many questions about how all children might have room to grow and thrive...

 She wanted, “for once,” to hear wealthy people just admit they’re rich — for whatever reason — instead of framing their decision to build a vacation home as simply what any good parent would do.

 “I love having this for my son,” the owner is quoted.
 But Van Galen wants to know: What about everyone else’s children?

-Cross-posted at Global Policy TV.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Cross-posted at Global Policy TV.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.